I do not have an archaeological background. Does this matter?

 For non-UK applicants, the British Council administers the British Chevening Scholarships.
 These vary from fees-only awards, to full awards which also pay your living and travel expenses.
 The average value of a Chevening Scholarship, at £18,000-£20,000, is quite substantial.
 However, competition for the awards is heavy, and you will need an excellent academic record.
 You should contact the British Council Office in your own country for further information on these.
 The British Council also has information on sources of funding for international students, which contains information on various funding schemes and gives useful addresses for further information.
 Again, you should contact the British Council office in your own country.

-Details of tuition fees for both Home/EU and International students are available here.
+Details of tuition fees for both Home and Overseas students are available here.

 There are no additional course related costs, although some courses offer optional trips or study tours, which may incur an additional fee if you choose to attend them.